 9 – Funnel conversion rates

-Definition: The percentage that identifies at what rate people are progressing in your app’s funnel.
+Definition: The percentage that identifies the rate at which people are progressing in your app’s funnel.

 By mapping key in-app events in your funnel first, the conversion rate can be measured between any two events you define, such as install to purchase, add to cart to purchase, and so on.

 Formula: (Total number of desired event conversions / Total number of initial events in the app) x 100

 Why does it matter: Funnel conversion rates can quickly illuminate where your marketing and sales processes have fallen out of alignment.
 Once you establish and measure strong funnel metrics, you can optimize the process with objective insights, such as identifying ideal personas for better campaign positioning, or validating the effectiveness of your marketing efforts.

 10 – Paid Conversion Rate (PCR)

 Definition: The volume of conversion via paid advertising.

-This includes PPC, display ads, social media ads (e.g. promoted Tweets or boosted Facebook posts), sponsored posts or reviews, or any other method of marketing that involves a direct exchange of money for mentions or views.
+Paid advertising includes PPC, display ads, social media ads (like promoted Tweets or boosted Facebook posts), sponsored posts or reviews, or any other method of marketing that involves a direct exchange of money for mentions or views.

-Calculation: Total # of conversions / Total # of ad interactions that can be attributed to a conversion during the same time period.
+Formula: Total number of conversions / Total number of ad interactions that can be attributed to a conversion during the same time period

 For example, if you had 50 conversions from 1,000 interactions, your conversion rate would be 5% (50 ÷ 1,000 = 5%).

-Why does it matter: PCR is a key element in your paid search strategy.
+Why it matters: PCR is a key element in your paid search strategy.
 After all, if you’re not actually turning lookers into buyers at a high rate, what are you advertising for?

 PCR optimization enables you to maximize every cent of your PPC spend by finding that sweet spot that convinces the maximum percentage of your prospects to take action – and ultimately convert.